Since 2015 I tried many times to integrate my complex analysis notes with

 A big "thank you" to:

-- Jürgen Richter-Gebert, one of the authors of the interactive mathematics software Cinderella, who now works on the CindyJS project.
+Jürgen Richter-Gebert, one of the authors of the interactive mathematics software Cinderella, who now works on the CindyJS project.
+The

-- Lauren McCarthy, the creator of p5.js, and to the great community of creative people who use the language.
+Lauren McCarthy, the creator of p5.js, and to the great community of creative people who use this programming language.

-- The applets "Exploring Complex Functions", "Analytic Landscapes" and "Taylor Series" were all adapted for the purposes of this book.
-The original versions can be found in the CindyGL-Gallery.
+The applets "Analytic Landscapes" and "Taylor Series" were adapted for the purposes of this book.
+The original versions can be found in the

-- I designed all the GeoGebra applets.
-They can be downloaded from here.
+CindyGL-Gallery.
+I designed all the GeoGebra applets.
+They can be downloaded from this

-- I also designed all the p5.js applets and the source code can be found here.
+GeoGebra book.
+I also designed all the p5.js applets and the source code can be found at